MohammedAH10/ExploratoryDataAnalysis-Agent/README.md

 app_port: 7860
 ---

-# Data Science Agent 🤖
+# Exploratory Data Analysis Agent

 An intelligent AI agent for automated data science workflows, powered by Google Gemini 2.5 Flash with 82+ specialized tools for data analysis, visualization, and machine learning.